PAY RANGE: N24

 NOTE: Selective Factor Certification may be utilized, as needed, to fill specific positions.
 In accordance with Civil Service Regulation 11.032 - Selective Factor Certification - the appointing authority may request certification of eligible candidates with one or more of the specified qualifications to fill the position in this class.
 Certification to fill such position will be made from the two highest-ranking eligible candidates on the eligible list who possess the specified qualifications.

 PHYSICAL AND MEDICAL REQUIREMENTS

 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Must possess a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania within 90 days after appointment and during tenure of employment as an Airport Assistant Maintenance Manager.
+Must possess a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment as an Airport Assistant Facilities Manager.